The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions

 \section{Numerical Approximation by LKB-splines}

-In this section, we will first demonstrate numerically that LKB-splines can approximate general continuous functions well based on $O(n^d)$ equally-spaced sampled data locations.
-Then we use the matrix cross approximation technique to show that there are at most $O(nd)$ locations among those $O(n^d)$ locations are pivotal.
+In this section, we will first show that the LKB-splines are dense in $C([0,1]^d)$.
+Then we demonstrate numerically that LKB-splines can approximate general continuous functions well based on $O(n^d)$ equally-spaced sampled data locations.
+Further, we use the matrix cross approximation technique to show that there are at most $O(nd)$ locations among those $O(n^d)$ locations are pivotal.
 Therefore, we only need the function values at those pivotal locations in order to achieve a reasonable good approximation.